Active Shooter Response

 How to protect yourself

 No two active threat situations unfold the same way, so individuals need to assess their situation and be prepared to make decisions in a matter of seconds.
-The techniques outlined in our Run, Hide, Fight directions can guide those decisions, and the tools we provide in our Three Minutes to Live class can help you feel more comfortable understanding active threats and leading evacuation or sheltering efforts should you find yourself in an emergency.
+The techniques outlined in our Run, Hide, Fight directions can guide those decisions and help you feel more comfortable leading evacuation or sheltering efforts should you find yourself in an emergency.

 The most important thing you can do is prepare before the emergency strikes.
 When entering campus buildings, you should familiarize yourself with exits and routes of escape.
 Make a conscious personal decision regarding what your response would be in an emergency.
 As the emergency unfolds, remain calm.
 Resist the natural panic response and remember your mental rehearsal.
 Follow the Run, Hide, Fight directions, call 911 as soon as it is safe to do so, and render first aid to any injured people as long as you feel comfortable and can do so without risk to your own safety.
 If you are in a secure location, wait for police to come to you.